 For lunch, I decided to satisfy my craving for Mexican food and headed outside the Old Town complex to Old Town Mexican Cafe.
 It’s been making excellent Mexican food for over 30 years and everyone in town knows about it.
 You’ll pretty much find anything you want on the menu and the tortillas are made fresh on the property – just have a look as you enter.
 I had excellent chicken tacos and to be honest – could have just kept going!

 “I feel the need, the need for speed”

 After getting a lesson that no nation should mess with America, I headed over to the Broadway Pier and hopped on the Coronado Ferry to explore a super chilled part of town and enjoy the sunset (hopefully).
-A one way ticket costs $4.50 and the 15 minute ride on its own is worth it just for the views.
-You’ll get a great view of the San Diego skyline, the iconic Coronado Bridge and if you’re lucky, might see a couple of Navy SEAL zodiacs speeding their way in and out of the harbour.
+A one-way ticket costs $4.50 and the 15-minute ride on its own is worth it just for the views.
+You’ll get a great view of the San Diego skyline, the iconic Coronado Bridge and if you’re lucky, might see a couple of Navy SEAL zodiacs speeding their way in and out of the harbor.